cardboard-iguana/cardboard-iguana.com/notes/xss-attacks.md

 JavaScript accepts back-ticks as a type of quotation mark, so we actually have three different marks to work with (single quote, double quote, and back-tick).

-Sometimes you’ll need to break out of a tag that you’re being inserted into.
+Sometimes you'll need to break out of a tag that you're being inserted into.
 Various options:

-* Use `">` if you’re being inserted into an HTML attribute.
+* Use `">` if you're being inserted into an HTML attribute.
 * Use `</pre>` or `</textarea>` for preformatted blocks and text areas.
 * Use `';` followed by `;//` for direct JavaScript inserts.
-(Note that it’s only possible to insert `<script/>` tags if the JavaScript you’re abusing is being included from a file, as HTML parsers are greedy about the closing `</script>` tag.)
+(Note that it's only possible to insert `<script/>` tags if the JavaScript you're abusing is being included from a file, as HTML parsers are greedy about the closing `</script>` tag.)

 Most regular expressions and filters are only executed in a single pass.
-Thus, a regular expression that’s filtering out `<script>` and `</script>` tags can be circumvented by using `<s<script>cript>` and `</s</script>cript>`.
-That said, this trick doesn’t work for regular expressions that are removing single characters (for example, `<` and `>`).
+Thus, a regular expression that's filtering out `<script>` and `</script>` tags can be circumvented by using `<s<script>cript>` and `</s</script>cript>`.
+That said, this trick doesn't work for regular expressions that are removing single characters (for example, `<` and `>`).

 You can also use the `onload` attribute to pull in JavaScript, though note that this is only functional the first time the page is loaded.
 This will often require you to close out the preceding attribute (`"`) and *leave off* the trialing `"` of the `onload` attribute in order for everything to work properly.

-There’s also “polygot” strings which work in a variety of contexts.
-These have some pretty wild escaping going on; for example, the following (lightly modified from TryHackMe’s example) produces an “XSS” alert:
+There's also "polygot" strings which work in a variety of contexts.
+These have some pretty wild escaping going on; for example, the following (lightly modified from TryHackMe's example) produces an "XSS" alert:

 ```html
 jaVasCript:/*-/*`/*\`/*'/*"/**/(/* */onerror=alert('XSS') )//%0D%0A%0d%0a//</stYle/</titLe/</teXtarEa/</scRipt/--!><sVg/<sVg/oNloAd=alert('XSS')//>>